[image]

 Others

 Android can also display a ROOT for its root folder, but this requires a rooted phone to be useful, and is presently experimental and disabled; enable it in the Config tab.
 Apps also have app-private (a.k.a. internal private) storage; because it can't be used by any other app, it has no valid roles for general content, and is not shown in choosers.
+Removable drives and other external media also appear in folder choosers on Android, as described in the following sections.

 USB-Drive Storage

 If you attach more than one drive, each drive's name appears, and USB hubs work in this app on both PCs and Android.
-Almost anywhere goes for content folders on such drives, though the drive's top level makes selection easier.
+Almost anywhere goes for content folders on such drives, though the drive's top level makes selections easier.
 Exception: if you're using Android 10 or earlier, your options in this category are constrained; see the special case below.

 Storage on Other Media